A local’s guide to surf Swami’s State Beach

 In summary, check the Swamis surf report before paddling out so that you choose the right board length.

 In these next few paragraphs, I have to touch on the crowds found surfing at Swamis.

 There aren’t many downsides to surfing Swamis, but crowds are certainly one of them!
 Morning, afternoon, or evening.
 It really doesn’t matter what time of day or year you paddle out to Swamis.
 There will be people, and a lot of them.
 Consequently, this is one of the reasons I stray away from surfing at Swamis too often.
-I personally prefer a less crowded wave even if the wave is not as good.
-Look out for my list of uncrowded surf spots in San Diego coming soon.
+I personally prefer a less crowded wave even if the wave is not as good; like one of these San Diego surf spots.

 Be aware that Swamis is a local’s surf spot.
 You normally won’t find aggressive locals looking to fight.
 However, it’s all about positioning yourself to catch a wave out here.
 There is likely going to be a more eager surfer who paddles out of their way to take priority from you.
 Remember, Swamis Surf Spot isn’t a beach break, so you won’t find multiple peaks.
 Instead, this is a point break with one general area to take off.